 I took a look around and realized just how ubiquitous bouillon is.
 It was on the shelves at conventional retailers, specialty grocers, everywhere.
 And all I saw on shelves at the time were big, old-school brands—Knorr, Maggi, Campbell's, etc. And the one organic brand at the time was offering a paste product.
 I thought, Maybe there’s an opportunity here to disrupt this space.

 After further discussions with the manufacturer, they expressed interest in starting the business and funding it with us.
-This meant we’d become vertically aligned with their team and get priority pricing, line time and access to their entire R&D team.
+This meant we’d become vertically aligned with their team and get priority pricing and line time, as well as access to their entire R&D team.
 Getting your manufacturing and supply chain in order with one of the biggest manufacturers in your category is unheard of from the onset.
 It was a no-brainer to move forward.

 The company and product development became a side hustle for Robert and I as we were working full-time as executives at a spin studio.
 It took us about 8-10 months to get our first bouillon cube right.
 We focused on creating a differentiated taste, and then on brand.
 A lot of bouillon I didn’t think you could drink as a soup.
 Ours was different.
 That was another reason I bought into it.

 What were some challenges you faced early on?

 There were a few, and they were all connected to a misunderstanding of who we were as a company.
 We just didn’t know yet.
 This had a domino effect on everything—our go-to-market, budgets, distribution, branding, marketing, product, velocity, sales strategy, everything.